 Your caravan is drawn by a Comtois horse, specially trained for this tour.
 This breed is perfectly suited for drawing heavy loads.
 Their strength and sweet nature make them ideal companions for your caravanning trip.

 Please avoid bringing heavy and bulky items to avoid burdening the horse and caravan!

-Your caravaning trip is all about travelling light, basic comfort, shared sanitary facilities and mosquitoes – but also a unique holiday experience with horses and an escape from everyday life.
-Cruising through unspoiled landscapes, on paved roads but also in plain nature, without internet access, take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!
+Your caravaning trip is all about travelling light, basic comfort, shared sanitary facilities and also sometimes mosquitoes – but also a unique holiday experience with horses and an escape from everyday life.
+While cruising through unspoiled landscapes, on paved roads but also in the middle of nature, without internet access, take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!

-Discover the simple yet delicious selfmade regional cuisine, purchasing local produce and specialties and enjoying them by the campfire – with a glass of regional wine and joined by locals.
+Discover the simple yet delicious selfmade regional cuisine, purchasing local produce and specialities and enjoying them by the campfire – with a glass of regional wine and joined by locals.

 Be sure not to underestimate both the joys and pains of handling your horse and caravan!

 Please keep in mind that your host is a French horse farmer who doesn’t speak English very well.
-Basic French skills may come in handy to follow the instructions handling your horse and caravan among other things.
+Basic French skills may come in handy to follow the instructions on how to handle your horse and caravan among other things.
 The campsites are located on family-owned properties or public camping grounds.
 Dinner may be served at certain locations, however, you should make sure to bring along food and supplies for the first couple of days.